OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 The [Glider Payload CTD (GPCTD)](https://www.seabird.com/glider-payload-ctd-gpctd/product?id=60762467712) is a modular, self-contained CTD with memory and an integrated pump.
 The GPCTD improves on the CT-Sail through simpler installation requirements as well as a pump which allows for constant flow through the conductivity sensor.
 The CT sensors are ducted and pumped on the GPCTD with the intake positioned to minimize measurement errors caused by the vehicle’s thermally contaminated boundary flow {cite}`janzen_physical_2011`.
-Power consumption is 175 mW when continuously recording at 1 Hz, but typically set to sample every 2-4 seconds (0.25-0.5 Hz).
+Power consumption is 175 mW when continuously recording at 1 Hz.

 Sea-Bird provided GPCTD accuracy ratings are: Conductivity: ± 0.0003 S m<sup>-3</sup> over a range of 0 to 9 S m<sup>-3</sup>; Temperature:  ± 0.002<sup>o</sup>C over a range of -5 - 42<sup>o</sup>C and Pressure: ± 0.1% of full scale range, up to 2000 m.